TikTok creators left in limbo while awaiting decision on potential platform ban

 Billion Dollar Boy, a New York-based influencer marketing agency, has advised creators to download all of their TikTok content into a personal portfolio, which is especially important for those who post primarily on the platform, said Edward East, the agency’s founder and group CEO.
 This can help them quickly build their audiences elsewhere.
 Plus it can serve as a resume for brands who might want to partner with them for product advertisements, East said.

 But until the deadline of Jan.
-19 comes around, East said creators should continue to post regularly on TikTok, which has 170 million month U.S. users and remains highly effective in reaching audiences.
+19 comes around, East said creators should continue to post regularly on TikTok, which has 170 million monthly U.S. users and remains highly effective in reaching audiences.

 If the Supreme Court does not delay the ban, as Trump is asking them to do, app stores and internet service providers would be required to stop providing service to TikTok by Jan.
 19. That means anyone who doesn’t have TikTok on their phone would be unable to download it.
 TikTok users would continue to have access, but the prohibitions — which will prevent them from updating the app — will eventually make the app “unworkable,” the Justice Department has said.